Exploring Different Hardscaping Materials for Your Outdoor Space

 Tile

-Though this hardscaping material comes with a higher price tag than the others mentioned, tile lasts for decades and gives an elegant touch to any outdoor space.
+Though this durable hardscaping material comes with a higher price tag than the others mentioned, tile lasts for decades and gives an elegant touch to any outdoor space.
 Similar to the indoor choices, you can select terracotta, ceramic, porcelain, or quarry tiles for the flooring of an outdoor kitchen or seating area.
 Tiles also make great accents on the surfaces of outdoor bars and islands.

 One other choice that’s also popular, even though you’ll mostly see it in front yards, is asphalt.
 For the most part, asphalt serves as a driveway and even a walkway, but don’t be surprised to find an asphalt slab with a basketball goal in the backyard as well.
 Furthermore, some homeowners may opt for an asphalt space to park an RV or other recreational vehicles.
 With a low price tag and easy maintenance, asphalt gives a practical and attractive alternative to concrete slabs.